 My goals are to work at origin, with the communities that grow cacao, and to use that cacao to make great tasting chocolate.
 The flavor of chocolate is affected by everyone in the value chain.
 It begins with the farmer.
 I help them access the resources they need and want.
 This ranges from teaching them how to make chocolate, connecting them to chocolate makers, helping them grow and process high quality cacao, or bringing them equipment, packaging, tools, or books.

-I am Californian- born in Los Angeles, raised on a peach/plum/chicken farm in Central California and attended college in Northern California (UC Berkeley).
-I worked at the Le Cordon Bleu culinary school where I was exposed to the the world of chocolate.
+I am Californian- born in Los Angeles, raised on a peach/plum/chicken farm in Central California and attended university in Berkeley where Alice Waters and ScharffenBerger Chocolate were my weekend muses.
+The birth of the craft chocolate movement happened in my neighborhood while I studied Business and Latin American Literature.
+My first job was at the Le Cordon Bleu culinary school where I was exposed to the the world of chocolate.
 I honed my chocolatier skills with Ewald Notter,Andrew Shotts, and Shawn Williams.
-In Los Angeles I was a chef instructor at the Summer Cooking Academy, and in 2005 I founded a confection workshop which featured flavors of Latin America blended with chocolate.
-I moved back to the San Francisco Bay Area and in 2011 established my retail location which was immediately featured as one of the best new sweet shops in the world by Travel and Leisure Magazine.
+In Los Angeles I was a chef instructor at the Summer Cooking Academy, and in 2005 I founded a confection workshop which featured flavors of Latin America blended with Guittard Chocolate.
+I moved back to the San Francisco Bay Area and in 2011 established my retail location in Berkeley which was immediately featured as one of the best sweet shops in the world by Travel and Leisure Magazine.
 Later, I was named “Most Gifted Chocolatier” by the San Francisco International Chocolate Salon in 2013.
 I sold the retail location in 2013 to pursue a more intimate relationship with cacao growers, to become a chocolate maker with the amazing bean to bar artisans at Dandelion Chocolate, and to move to Brazil.

 Mission Chocolate available at the following locations: